ESSE… made easy

 From rustically traditional to sleekly contemporary, we offer a very wide range of styles.
-But whichever you decide is the perfect complement for your home, we can finish your stove in a choice of six colours – Gold, Ruby, Bronze, Iron Grey and Ash White, as well as black.
+But whichever you decide is the perfect complement for your home, we can finish your stove in a choice of four colours – Gold, Bronze, Iron Grey, as well as black.

 Using your ESSE stove